 Communicate

-Welcome to Foundations code along for Module 4
+Welcome to the LAW Code-a-long for Module 4

 Communicate

-Process can be automated using R and R Markdown
+• Process can be automated using R and R Markdown, and knitted using Quarto

-Navigation Bar — Icon, title, and author along with links to sub-pages (if more than one page is defined).
+• Navigation bar: Icon, title, and author along with links to sub-pages if needed

 ---